 Good Morning Britain's Charlotte Hawkins reveals how she lost her baby weight – and what gives her the energy to get up at 2:30am!

 So how did GMB presenter get back into shape after her baby?
 Apparently it’s all down to fitting in exercise whenever she can.
 You’ll often find her in the dressing room doing 50 sit-ups before going on air.
-Plus, in this Celebrity Workouts, Charlotte Hawkins reveals her get slim secret and how it has had a big impact on her body and mind.
+Charlotte Hawkins reveals her get slim secret in our celebrity workout special and how it has had a big impact on her body and mind.

 ‘I really wanted to feel like I was back to myself when I returned to work.
 My goal was to be back to my pre-pregnancy size and shape,’ says Charlotte.
 She achieved it – returning to our TV screens in June 2015 a svelte size 8-10.
 And all without a gym workout in sight.

 ‘I didn’t have time for the gym – it’s so full-on being a new mum.
 I just worked exercise into my daily routine.
 I took Ella Rose for a power walk every day and did squats anywhere I could,’ she laughs.
 ‘If I was settling Ella Rose, I did squats with her in my arms.
 I built up gradually but I hit 200 squats a day,’ she says.